jkirsteins/flask-currency-converter/README.md

 # Currency converter

+## Running the project

+Run it by using the provided ./rundev.sh script (it will enable the development environment, and save some typing)

+## Testing the project

+Please use the provided ./test.sh script, and execute it from the root folder.

+If you try to test without it, some of the test files will be unable to find and import modules from 'app'.

 ## Conventions / Glossary

 - the terms "territory" and "country" are used interchangeably (e.g. Åland Islands are not a country,